m-ruiz21/School-Notes/SPRING 2024/PHIL 489/Book Notes/Chapter 1 - 2.md

 # Chapter 1
 **Mirror, Mirror on the wall**
 ****
-## Notes

-> Darwin and Freud dethroned our beliefs of exceptionalism, our feelings of superiority, and our fantasies of control; today, artificial intelligence seems to deal yet another blow to humanity's self image.
-> **(Pg.
-2, P. 2)**

-This is going to be especially the case now that AI can create art, something we used to believe was very uniquely human.
-How do we begin to redefine our humanity to these new parameters?

 ## Summary
 The chapter introduces the main themes and questions of the book, which explores the ethical and social implications of artificial intelligence (AI).